We will post your top 10 female and male finalists in the 6th annual Pole Classic Competition soon! Thank you to all 50 who entered!

 The Athlete(s) with the score closet to the highest possible score is the overall winner.
 The female with the highest possible score is the female winner.
 The male with the highest possible score is the male winner.
 Single points and half points can be given.
 Points can be deducted for a fall or a costume malfunction.

-- Technical Presentation – Maximum of 50 Points
+- Artistic Presentation – Maximum of 50 Points

-- Artistic Presentation – Maximum of 25 Points
+- Technical Presentation – Maximum of 25 Points

 - Stage Presentation – Maximum of 25 Points